 --Jenifer Hitchcock, M.Ed NBCT

-Jenifer has taught US Government to high school seniors of all abilities and interests since 2007.
+Jenifer has taught US Government to high school seniors of all abilities and interests since 2007 for Fairfax County Public Schools.
+Since 2015, her work is primarily with advanced academic students in AP Government and Politics.
+Jenifer is presently teaching AP Government for Thomas Jefferson High School for Science and Technology and is pursuing her Masters in Political Science from Virginia Tech as a James Madison Memorial Foundation Fellow.
 Prior to teaching, Jenifer received her B.A, in Political Science from Wheeling Jesuit University and a M.Ed from George Mason University.
-She worked for three years as a environmental policy analyst at CSC.
-Jenifer is presently pursuing her Masters in Political Science from Virginia Tech.
-She is a James Madison Fellow, and loves to share her experiences with this amazing organization.
+She worked for three years as a environmental policy analyst at Computer Sciences Corporation.

-Jenifer presented at the NCSS Conferences in 2015 and 2016, and is a moderator of the AP Government Teachers Facebook Group.
+Jenifer is a Nationally Board Certified Teacher, an AP Government and Politics table leader, and a former presenter at the NCSS Conferences in 2015 and 2016.
+She moderates the AP Government Teachers Facebook Group.